 “Even though we need to see this replicated in larger trials, this study highlights how important it is to re-consider this approach, as it could improve the quality of life of people with dementia.
 800,000 people in the UK have dementia.
 Research such as this is vitally important to help enable people to live well with the condition.”

 Additional results of another study presented at the same Alzheimer’s conference found that regular eye examinations could assist with the diagnosis of Alzheimer’s disease at a very early stage.
 Research carried out in Australia and the USA both suggested regular eye examinations could help pick up Alzheimers in patients long before any symptoms were experienced, which in turn could help to develop effective treatments for the disease.

 Commenting on both the studies findings, Maria Carrillo, PhD, Vice President, Medical and Scientific Relations for the Alzheimer’s Association, stressed the importance of optimal healthcare investigation and treatments for individuals with dementia.

-She said “If a person with dementia falls because they can’t see properly and has to be hospitalized because of a broken hip bone, they may never recover.
+“If a person with dementia falls because they can’t see properly and has to be hospitalized because of a broken hip bone, they may never recover.
 In addition, vision loss is very socially isolating.
 I don’t think people really understand that healthcare in general is a very important part of quality of life for people with dementia.
 This not only helps the patient, it also helps the family”

-If you have an elderly relative who has been diagnosed with dementia or you are concerned about their vision please contact the Advanced Vision Care staff for further information on elderly vision problems, cataract surgery or to book an investigative consultation.
+If you have an elderly relative who has been diagnosed with dementia or you are concerned about their vision, please contact the Advanced Vision Care staff for further information on elderly vision problems, cataract surgery or to book an investigative consultation.

 Reference: Alzheimer’s Association International Conference (AAIC) 2014.
 Abstract P1-388.
 Presented July 13, 2014.